SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 This target is considered to cover research about least developed countries and small island developing states, about
 * planning for climate change
+* managing climate change
-* raising capacity for climate-change management.
-We consider "climate-change management" to cover climate adaptation, mitigation, impact reduction, and early warning, as in 13.3; we also use that definition of capacity.
+* raising capacity for climate adaptation, mitigation, impact reduction, and early warning, as in 13.3; we also use that definition of capacity.
 We consider research talking about funds specifically aimed at improving climate change adaptation/responses (e.g. the [Least developed countries fund](https://www.thegef.org/what-we-do/topics/least-developed-countries-fund-ldcf)) to be relevant.

 This target consists of 1 phrase.
 The basic structure is *(climate planning/management // action + capacity + climate management) + LDCs/SIDS*